annexare/Countries/README.md

 Lists are available in JSON, CSV and SQL formats.
 Also, contains separate JSON files with additional country **Emoji** flags data.

+# Version 2.0: Breaking changes

+This version changes a lot in the data structures, and placement of the files.
+So, if your projects depends on the old structure - specify previous versions, `<2.0.0`.

+The `./data` directory contains source data.
+Built files are in the `./dist` directory.
+Module exports `continents`, `countries`, `languages` and functions `getEmojiFlag(countryCode)` and `getUnicode(emoji)`.

-**Note**: Languages, currencies, calling codes may be a comma-separated list.
+**Note**: Languages is an array.
+Currencies, calling codes may be a comma-separated list.

 ## Usage